microsoft/Tools-for-Health-Data-Anonymization/README.md

 Use the .Net Core 3.1 SDK to build FHIR Tools for Anonymization.
 If you don't have .Net Core 3.1 installed, instructions and download links are available [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).

 ## Get sample FHIR files
-This repo contains a few [sample](samples/fhir-r4-files) FHIR files that you can download.
+This repo contains a few [sample](samples/) FHIR files that you can download.
 These files were generated using  [Synthea&trade; Patient Generator](https://github.com/synthetichealth/synthea).

 You can also export FHIR resource from your FHIR server using [Bulk Export](https://docs.microsoft.com/en-us/azure/healthcare-apis/configure-export-data).

 ## Anonymize FHIR data using the command line tool
+Once you have built the command line tool, you will find two executable file for two versions:

+1. Fhir.Anonymizer.R4.Tool.exe in the $SOURCE\src\Fhir.Anonymizer.R4.Tool\bin\Debug|Release\netcoreapp3.1 folder.

-Once you have built the command line tool, you will find the Fhir.Anonymizer.Tool.exe in the $SOURCE\src\Fhir.Anonymizer.Tool\bin\Debug|Release\netcoreapp3.1 folder.
-You can use this exe to anonymize FHIR resource files in a folder.
+2. Fhir.Anonymizer.Stu3.Tool.exe in the $SOURCE\src\Fhir.Anonymizer.Stu3.Tool\bin\Debug|Release\netcoreapp3.1 folder.

+ You can use these exe to anonymize FHIR resource files in a folder.
 ```
-> .\Fhir.Anonymizer.Tool.exe -i myInputFolder -o myOutputFolder
+> .\Fhir.Anonymizer.<version>.Tool.exe -i myInputFolder -o myOutputFolder
 ```
 See the [reference](#the-command-line-tool) section for usage details of the command line tool.